Moldavite

 Moldavite (vltavín) is a forest green, olive green or blue greenish vitreous silica projectile glass formed by a meteorite impact in southern Germany (Nördlinger Ries Crater) that occurred about 15 million years ago.
-It is a type of tektite.
+It is a type of tektite and a gemstone.
+Material ejected from the impact crater includes moldavite, which was strewn across parts of Germany, the Czech Republic and Austria.

 Early studies

 Moldavite was introduced to the scientific public for the first time in 1786 as "chrysolites" from Týn nad Vltavou in a lecture by Josef Mayer of Prague University, read at a meeting of the Bohemian Scientific Society (Mayer 1788).
-Zippe (1836) first used the term "moldavite", derived from the Moldau (Vltava) river in Bohemia (the Czech Republic), from where the first described pieces came.
+Zippe (1836) first used the term "moldavite", derived from the Vltava (Moldau) river in Bohemia (the Czech Republic), from where the first described pieces came.

 Origin

+In 1900, Franz Eduard Suess pointed out that the gravel-size moldavites exhibited curious pittings and wrinkles on the surface, which could not be due to the action of water, but resembled the characteristic markings on many meteorites.
+He attributed the material to a cosmic origin and regarded moldavites as a special type of meteorite for which he proposed the name of tektite.
+Based on an analysis of 23 Bohemian and Moravian samples, in 1966 it was theorised that variations in their composition derived from fractional volatilization, and were not similar in origin to sedimentary or igneous rocks.
+Values were reported for a range of attributes: oxides, densities, and refractive values index.
+In 1987 it was recognised that moldavites were created following meteor impact which melted material and launched it into the air.
+As the material was airborne, it cooled and solidified.
+However, the plasma-like vapor at the impact site separated primary melt droplets from other residual vapour.
+The former then cooled into moldavite.
+In 2019 the first LIBS (Laser Induced Breakdown Spectroscopy) study on two typical moldavite samples, followed by routine EPMA (Electron Probe Microanalysis), indicated agreement with EPMA studies and also revealed siderophile elements (Chromium, Iron, Cobalt and Nickel).